ehlke-hepworth/time_series_visualizer/README.md

 ![Screenshot of the result from Step 7](images/Step7.png "Screenshot of the result from Step 7")

-There are two dropdown menus for each sensor, each providing access to four datasources
+There are two dropdown menus for each device, each providing access to 17 parameters
 ![Screenshot of the result from Numeric visualisationn](images/Step8.png "Screenshot of the result from Numeric visualisationn")

-Each datasource shows two datasets, one numerice and the other text.
+A paramter could contain numeric values,
 ![Screenshot of the result from Numeric visualisationn](images/Step9.png "Screenshot of the result from Numeric visualisationn")

-Each datasource shows two datasets, one numerice and the other text.
+Or a paramter could contain text values
 ![Screenshot of the result from Text visualisation](images/Step10.png "Screenshot of the result from Text visualisation")

 ### Reasoning behind decisions made

 #### DRY code
-- The application identifies number of Sensors and number of Devices per sensor,
+- The application identifies number of Devices and number of Paramters per Device,
-- The buttons and dropdown menu are created according to the number of Sensors and Parameters
+- The buttons and dropdown menu are created according to the number of Devices and Parameters,
 - The data is visualised according to whether the data is numeric (line graph) or text (table).

 #### SQLite